02/28/99

 crash site.
 But it was not conducting weapons drills.
 A Navy

-anti-submarine plane also was training in the region, but it was unarmed, he
+anti-submarine plane also was training in the region, but it was unarmed,

 said.